-- 16 (1) Before the review of any subsequent rates of return is commenced under paragraph 2(1) the Scottish Ministers must- - (a) review whether the notional portfolio remains suitable for investment in by a hypothetical investor, and - (b) consider whether regulations under paragraph 14 or 15 are required. - (2) In conducting a review under sub-paragraph (1)(a) the Scottish Ministers must consult such persons as they consider appropriate.
+- 16 (1) Before a review under paragraph 2(1) is due to start, the Scottish Ministers must consider whether regulations under paragraph 14 or 15 are necessary for ensuring that the notional portfolio remains suitable for investment in by a hypothetical investor. - (2) In considering the matter, the Scottish Ministers must consult such persons as they consider appropriate. - (3) No consideration of the matter is required ahead of an extra review as mentioned in paragraph 2(3).

+- (4) For who is a hypothetical investor, see paragraph 17(1).

-- 17 (1) A hypothetical investor is someone who falls within each of sub-paragraphs (2) to (4). - (2) That is, someone who- - (a) is a recipient of damages, and - (b) will- - (i) invest the damages, and - (ii) do so as properly advised. - (3) That is, someone who- - (a) has no financial resources, apart from the damages, that can be used to meet the losses and expenses for which the damages are awarded, and - (b) will make withdrawals from the investment fund deriving from investment of the damages. - (4) That is, someone whose objectives are of securing that the damages will- - (a) meet the losses and expenses for which the damages are awarded, and - (b) be exhausted at the end of the period for which the damages are awarded. - 18 For the purpose of paragraphs 16 and 17- - (a) a reference to damages is to damages of the kind mentioned in section B1(1), and - (b) the damages are to be assumed to be received in a lump sum (rather than by way of periodical payments).
+- 17 (1) A hypothetical investor is someone who falls within each of sub-paragraphs (2) to (4).

+- (2) That is, someone who-

+- (a) is a recipient of damages, and

+- (b) will-

+- (i) invest the damages, and - (ii) do so as properly advised. - (3) That is, someone who- - (a) has no financial resources, apart from the damages, that can be used to meet the losses and expenses for which the damages are awarded, and - (b) will make withdrawals from the investment fund deriving from investment of the damages. - (4) That is, someone whose objectives are of securing that the damages will- - (a) meet the losses and expenses for which the damages are awarded, and - (b) be exhausted at the end of the period for which the damages are awarded. - For the purpose of paragraphs 16 and 17- - (a) a reference to damages is to damages of the kind mentioned in section B1(1), and - (b) the damages are to be assumed to be received in a lump sum (rather than by way of periodical payments).